 Financial freedom can be achieved by anybody, regardless of their income level.
 So what is it that separates the financially free from the financially inept?
-How come there are some families out there making ends meet with household incomes under $40,000 and no debt on the books — or at worst, a single mortgage payment — while others make millions per year and can’t keep their financial heads above water?
+How come there are some families out there making ends meet with household incomes under $40,000 and no debt on the books — or at worst, a single mortgage payment — while others who make millions per year still find themselves constantly looking for the best payday loans online?
 Likewise, how come some people graduate from college with few bills, while others are continually looking for the best student loan consolidation rates?

 The truth is, there is no single trait that determines who will successfully manage their personal finances and those who won’t.
 People of modest means who know how to properly manage their finances have some combination of multiple characteristics.
 Here are ten of the biggest:

 They’re detail-oriented.
 People who are in a good financial position always pay close attention to their personal finances.
 They know how much they earn and they keep track of how much they spend and where every penny goes.
 Because they’ve got a good handle on the state of their personal finances, they’re less likely to buy something they can’t afford.

 They realize debt is a mortgage on their future.
 Debt is a form of indentured servitude where we end up sacrificing our future earnings in exchange for instant gratification.
 Financially savvy people understand that, in most cases, such a trade almost always ends up being a Faustian bargain.